-Data Packages for Visitor and Service Mode programmes, including raw data, DRS Pipeline products, FFHV images and relevant log files are provided via CD and/or DVD according to taste.
-These CDs are created by La Silla SciOps staff (usually either the TIOs or the support astronomers).
+Data Packages for Visitor mode runs, including raw data, DRS Pipeline products, FFHV images and relevant log files are provided via CD and/or DVD according to taste.
+These CDs are created by La Silla SciOps staff.
 For Visitor Mode programmes the CDs and/or DVDs are usually ready for the observer to take home with him/her before departing from the observatory normally in the afternoon after the end of the last night of observations.
+The Visitor must complete the web-based backup request form which is accessible from the SciOps home page.

-For Service Mode programmes, data packages are sent via mail to the programme PIs upon completion of the entire set of OBs, or the end of the relevant ESO period, whichever comes first.
+Since Period 76 Data Packages For Service Mode programmes are prepared by ESO's Data Management Department.
+Data packages are sent via mail to the programme PIs upon completion of the entire set of OBs, or the end of the relevant ESO period, whichever comes first.

-Typically one night of FEROS observations plus calibrations will fill one CD (raw data being gzipped).
+Typically one night of FEROS observations plus calibrations will fill one CD (raw data being gzipped) and often entire runs will fit on a single DVD.